Social Media

 Our recommendation?
 Find a way to integrate this in a subtle way.
 If you suddenly jump into making your page 100% memes, it’s going to show up in an unauthentic manner to your audience.
 Slowly integrate memes that you can easily incorporate into your brand and niche.

 LinkedInfluencers: Two words you never thought you’d see together, but it’s true; after working from home, people are seeing the value of growing their personal brand with LinkedIn outside of their job.
 With think-pieces and personal content, we’re going to see an increase in personal brands, and more engaging content than ever before on LinkedIn.
 Another great reason for the rise?
-LinkedIn influencers have key decision-makers in their audience.
+LinkedIn influencers have key decision-makers in their audience

 Our recommendation?
 Think about what your personal brand’s niche is.
 What interests you about where you’re at?
 What’s your story?
 There are no limits to what you can share nowadays on LinkedIn–it’s a great place to grow a community of folks who relate to and understand you.
 And if you need help, be sure to reach out to us!